-When your child behaves in ways you don't like, you need to tell them what you don't like and what they should do instead.
+When your child behaves inappropriately, you need to explain why the behavior is inappropriate and what they should do instead.
 Hitting, shouting, criticizing and making threats can all damage a child physically or emotionally, so it's important to find other ways to deal with behavior you don't want.